Who is domiciliary care for?

 These are the criteria by which the Care Quality Commission (CQC) assess home care providers.
 The Care Quality Commission (CQC) is the independent regulator for all health and social care services in England.

-Trinity Homecare is rated ‘Outstanding’ by the CQC for our services as a regulated care provider. only 4% of all domiciliary care providers in the country are rated ‘Outstanding’ by the CQC.
+Trinity Homecare is rated ‘Outstanding’ by the CQC for our services as a regulated care provider.
+Only 4% of all domiciliary care providers in the country are rated ‘Outstanding’ by the CQC.

 How to arrange domiciliary care